mlrun/mlrun/docs/secrets.md

 ## Overview
 There are two main use-cases for providing secrets to an MLRun job.
 These are:

-1. [Use MLRun-managed secrets](#mlrun-managed-secrets).
+- [Use MLRun-managed secrets](#mlrun-managed-secrets).
 This is a flow that enables the MLRun user (for example a data scientist or engineer) to create and use secrets through interfaces that MLRun implements and manages.
-2. [Create secrets externally](#externally-managed-secrets) to MLRun using a Kubernetes secret or some other secret management framework (such as Azure vault), and utilize these secrets from within MLRun to enrich execution jobs.
-For example, the secrets are created and managed by an IT admin and the data-scientist only accesses them.
+- [Create secrets externally](#externally-managed-secrets) to MLRun using a Kubernetes secret or some other secret management framework (such as Azure vault), and utilize these secrets from within MLRun to enrich execution jobs.
+For example, the secrets are created and managed by an IT admin, and the data-scientist only accesses them.

-The following sections will cover the details of those two use-cases.
+The following sections cover the details of those two use-cases.

 ## MLRun-managed secrets
 MLRun uses the concept of Tasks to encapsulate runtime parameters.
 Tasks are used to specify execution context